swooletw/laravel-swoole/README.md

 [![travis-badge](https://api.travis-ci.org/swooletw/laravel-swoole.svg?branch=master)](https://travis-ci.org/swooletw/laravel-swoole)

 This package provides a high performance HTTP server to speed up your Laravel/Lumen application based on [Swoole](http://www.swoole.com/).

+** This project is no longer maintained, we strongly suggest using

 ## Version Compatibility